Leon Kruczkowski: Biography

 Kruczkowski was born on 28 June 1900 in Kraków.
-While completing his higher education in chemistry and technology, he published his first poems around 1918 and 1919.
-He moved to the Dąbrowa Basin, where in 1928 he published his first poetry anthology, Młoty nad światem ('Hammers over the World'), and in 1932 his first novel, a "peasant response to Juliusz Słowacki's Kordian", entitled Kordian i cham ('Kordian and the Boor').
+While completing his higher education in chemistry and technology at the Higher School of Industry in Kraków, he published his first poems around 1918 and 1919.
+He moved to the Dąbrowa Basin in 1926.
+In 1928 he published his first collection of poems, Młoty nad światem ('Hammers over the World'), and in 1932 his first novel, a "peasant response to Juliusz Słowacki's Kordian", entitled Kordian i cham ('Kordian and the Boor').

-He became a full-time writer, moved back to Kraków and in 1935 wrote the first of his dramas, Bohater naszych czasów ('Hero of our Times').
+In 1933 Kruczkowski became a full-time writer, moved back to Kraków and in 1935 wrote his first play, Bohater naszych czasów ('Hero of our Times').
 It was rewritten three years later as Przygoda z Vaterlandem ('An Adventure with Vaterland'), both versions notable for their strong critique of Nazism.
 He also wrote essays published in leftist magazines and newspapers, and political brochures: Człowiek i powszedność ('Man and Daily Reality', 1936), W klimacie dyktatury ('In the Climate of Dictatorship', 1938), Dlaczego jestem socjalistą? ('Why am I a Socialist?', 1938).
 He wrote two more novels, Pawie pióra ('Peacock Feathers', 1935) and Sidła ('A Trap', 1937).

-After the German Invasion of Poland, in which Kruczkowski fought in the Polish army as an officer, he was arrested and spent the war in a prisoner-of-war camp, where he was an educational and cultural activist (organized a theatre).
-Two of his novels, not finished before the invasion, were lost during the war.
-After the war, he returned to his literary career, writing more dramas for the theater.
+After Nazi Germany's Invasion of Poland, in which Kruczkowski fought in the Polish Army as an officer, he was arrested and spent the war in a prisoner-of-war camp.
+In the camp he devoted himself to educational and cultural activities, organizing a theatre.
+Two of his novels, not finished before the invasion, were lost during World War II.
+After the war, he resumed his literary career, mainly as a dramatist.
 His 1948 Odwety ('Retributions') was well received, but it was his 1949 Niemcy ('The Germans'), a drama addressing the issue of Germany's moral responsibility for World War II, that gained him international recognition.
 It was translated into 14 languages.

-Kruczkowski also became a political activist and politician.
-He was a deputy minister of culture and art during 1945–1948 and chairman of the Main Council of the Polish Writers' Union in 1949–1956.
-Member of the State National Council from 1945 to 1947, member of the Sejm from 1947 to 1962, and from 1957 also a member of the Polish Council of State.
+In the post-war Polish People's Republic, Kruczkowski served as Undersecretary of State (Deputy Minister) in the Ministry of Culture and Art in 1945–1948 and chairman of the Main Council of the Polish Writers' Union in 1949–1956.
+Additionally, he was a member of the State National Council from 1945 to 1947, a deputy to the Sejm from 1947 to 1962, and from 1957 a member of the Polish Council of State.

 He was an active and vocal supporter of the new communist order in Poland, involved in politicizing the culture and in introducing the style and doctrine of socialist realism.
-Recognized as a major literary figure, Kruczkowski also exerted significant influence on cultural policy of post-war Poland.
+Recognized as a major literary figure, Kruczkowski also exerted significant influence on the cultural policy of post-war Poland.